astroprofsmith/intromodern.github.io/_sources/c11electric.md

 is a current $I$ to the right, but I am going to break this down into two parts: a positive current going right and a negative current going left.
-Each current comprises half the charge density, but they are equal and opposite densities, so the total charge density is zero, but the total current is $I$ to the right.
+Each current comprises half the charge density, but they are equal and opposite densities, so the total charge density is zero (which is to say the wire is electrically neutral), but the total current is $I$ to the right.
 This way of conceptualizing the setup is shown in {numref}`frameAfig`, with the positive current in red and the negative current in blue.

 ```{figure} images/frameAfig.png
 :alt: frameApicture